Devianirfan/bkleinen.github.io/content/material/info3/gilded-rose/_index.md

 ### Solutions and Simplifications

 You will find many solutions for (and variants of) this kata on the web.
 I recommend watching **[Sandi Metz' Talk "All the Little Things"](https://www.youtube.com/watch?v=8bZh5LMaSmE)** (RailsConf 2014) which demonstrates the refactoring part while maintaining green tests.
-Be aware that she simplified the kata for the talk: the tests are already there, she works with a specification / test suite that only contains the happy path and last not least she changes the Item class, which is not allowed in this original Kata!
+Be aware that she simplified the kata for the talk: the tests are already there, she works with a specification / test suite that only contains the happy path and last not least she changes the Item class, which is not allowed in the original Kata!

 ### Untested and Untestable Legacy Code

 The original Gilded Rose Kata starts with a class in Java or C# where the item collection is private static - thus can't be modified.
 As the update() method takes no parameters, this class can't be tested without modifications.
 This would have required applying automatic refactorings to make the code testable in the first place.
+Although this is a significant part of the original Kata, Python as a quite dynamic language allows for injecting test(able) extensions, alternatives or wrappers anywhere you want - in short, I found no way to transfer this in any meaningful way to python.

-Instead, I provide you with a ready test scaffold (see below) - you still need to write a test suite for the legacy code, which serve both as characterization tests to understand and assert the legacy behaviour and as regression tests to enable the refactoring.
+Consequently, I provide you with a ready test scaffold (see below) - you still need to write a test suite for the legacy code, which serve both as characterization tests to understand and assert the legacy behaviour and as regression tests to enable the refactoring.

 ### The Core: Refactoring to Patterns

-The Core of the Kata to practice refactoring to patterns in order to enable the implentation of a new feature:
+The Core of the Kata is to practice refactoring to patterns in order to enable the implentation of a new feature:

 1. Refactor to make the Change Easy
 2. Implement the Easy Change